 If you like variegated leaves, some cultivars include 'Summer Rainbow', 'Variegata', 'Majestic Butterfly', 'Sunstream' and 'California Sunset'.

-Ginkgo biloba is a splendid tree for the urban landscape.
+Ginkgo biloba will grow best in part to full sun and is a splendid tree for the urban landscape.
 It is highly tolerant of many soils, pH, salt, and pollution.
 However, do make sure it is well drained.
 It also does not tolerate over-watering well.

 When it is young, Ginkgo biloba should be pruned to form a central leader.